Schwarz reflections and the Tricorn: Background on holomorphic dynamics

 \begin{remark} Note that the above proposition applies more generally to anti-holomorphic neutral periodic points such that the attracting petal(s) has (have) odd period. \end{remark}

 The map $\psi^{\mathrm{att}}$ will be called an \emph{anti-holomorphic Fatou coordinate} for the petal $V$.
-The anti-holomorphic iterate interchanges both ends of the Ecalle cylinder, so it must fix one horizontal line around this cylinder (the \emph{equator}).
+The anti-holomorphic iterate interchanges both ends of the {\'E}calle cylinder, so it must fix one horizontal line around this cylinder (the \emph{equator}).
 The change of coordinate has been so chosen that the equator is the projection of the real axis.
-We will call the vertical Fatou coordinate the \emph{Ecalle height}.
-The Ecalle height vanishes precisely on the equator.
+We will call the vertical Fatou coordinate the \emph{{\'E}calle height}.
+The {\'E}calle height vanishes precisely on the equator.
 Of course, the same can be done in the repelling petal as well.
 We will refer to the equator in the attracting (respectively repelling) petal as the attracting (respectively repelling) equator.
-The existence of this distinguished real line, or equivalently an intrinsic meaning to Ecalle height, is specific to anti-holomorphic maps.
+The existence of this distinguished real line, or equivalently an intrinsic meaning to {\'E}calle height, is specific to anti-holomorphic maps.

-The Ecalle height of the critical value plays a special role in anti-holomorphic dynamics.
+The {\'E}calle height of the critical value plays a special role in anti-holomorphic dynamics.
 The next theorem, which is proved in \cite[Theorem~3.2]{MNS}, proves the existence of real-analytic arcs of simple parabolic parameters on the boundaries of odd period hyperbolic components of the Tricorn.

-\begin{theorem}[Parabolic Arcs] Let $\widetilde{c}$ be a simple parabolic parameter of odd period.
-Then $\widetilde{c}$ is on a parabolic arc in the following sense: there exists a real-analytic arc of simple parabolic parameters $c(h)$ (for $h\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{c}$ is an interior point, and the Ecalle height of the critical value of $f_{c(h)}$ is $h$. \end{theorem}
+\begin{theorem}[Parabolic arcs] Let $\widetilde{c}$ be a simple parabolic parameter of odd period.
+Then $\widetilde{c}$ is on a parabolic arc in the following sense: there exists a real-analytic arc $\mathscr{C}$ of simple parabolic parameters $c(h)$ (for $h\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{c}$ is an interior point, and the {\'E}calle height of the critical value of $f_{c(h)}$ is $h$. \end{theorem}

-The real-analytic arc of simple parabolic parameters constructed in the previous theorem is called a \emph{parabolic arc}, and the real-analytic map $c:\R\to\cC$ is called it \emph{critical Ecalle height parametrization}.
+The real-analytic arc of simple parabolic parameters constructed in the previous theorem is called a \emph{parabolic arc}, and the real-analytic map $c:\R\to\mathscr{C}$ is called it \emph{critical {\'E}calle height parametrization}.